 In recent years two seafood restaurants have found fame on Mersea Island.
 The Company Shed West Mersea and the Mersea Island Oyster Bar are also in West Mersea.
 Both are excellent places to eat in Mersea.
 There are also several pubs on Mersea Island worth a visit.

 Eat Colchester Natives at the Company Shed

 The Company Shed is a family-run seafood restaurant.
-They have a superb reputation (that in my opinion is well justified) for crab, fish, mussels and more.
+They have a superb reputation (that in my opinion is well justified) for crab, fish, mussels, and more.
 Equally, we also loved the nearby West Mersea Oyster Bar.
 Both have eat-in and takeaway menus that include offerings from the Mersea Vineyard and Brewery.
-Our favourite is to eat in and take away a plate for those we’ve left at home, it will make you very popular!
-It’s first come first served here, so get there early, join a line and leave you name and wait until a table becomes available.
-Staff are friendly, helpful and incredibly efficient.
+Our favorite is to eat in and take away a plate for those we’ve left at home, it will make you very popular!
+It’s first come first served here, so get there early, join a line and leave your name and wait until a table becomes available.
+The staff are friendly, helpful, and incredibly efficient.

 Drink at the Mersea Vineyard and Brewery

 The Mersea Brewery and Vineyard are a great spot to taste the local wines and beers of Mersea Island.
 We recommend you try all the wines (our favorite is the Mehalah) and the Skippers Amber is a fabulous amber beer to have too!